Personal Injury FAQ’S About Your Workers Compensation Case

 No, this is a bad idea.
 You are never 100% certain that a case will settle for an exact amount.
 Better to sit tight and wait for the process to run its course before spending money before you have it.
 Remember; don’t count your chickens before they hatch.

 We understand that you have been drained financially by your accident but let me know your creditors, and I will let them know you are expecting an insurance check.
-You might want to turn to family member to help you over the hump.
+You might want to turn to a family member to help you over the hump.

 Now, you may not hear from us for a while.
 Don’t let this bother you.
 Just keep going to the doctor and call us if there are any problems with your benefits or medical care.
 We cannot settle your case until you have reached MMI.
 Notify us immediately upon your reaching MMI (released from your MD) of if there is a problem with your benefits.
 If you are unsatisfied in any way with the attorney or staff handling your case, simply call my office and schedule an appointment to see me, Thomas Gagné.
 I am always available to you for an appointment.

-In General you have 2 years from the date of injury to file a claim in SC.
+In general, you have 2 years from the date of injury to file a claim in SC.

 Absolutely not!
 Do not let anyone else manage your case except Mr. Gagné and his staff.
 Outside sources do not have the training or expertise to adequately evaluate or advise you on your case.

-If you need legal consultation, due to our busy schedule please make an appointment to personally meet Mr. Gagné or one of his associate attorneys, otherwise a legal assistant will be happy to help you over the telephone with routine matters.
+If you need legal consultation, due to our busy schedule please make an appointment to personally meet Mr. Gagné or one of his associate attorneys, otherwise, a legal assistant will be happy to help you over the telephone with routine matters.

 If you move or change your phone number, it is crucial that you tell me.
 Many issues are time sensitive, and I may need to get in touch with you at a moment’s notice.
 It is also very helpful if you have an answering machine and/or email.

-Lastly, the very last thing I want to have happen is lack of communication between you and my office.
+Lastly, the very last thing I want to have happen is a lack of communication between you and my office.
 This applies to any issue.
 If you feel we are not adequately communicating with you please schedule an appointment to see me.
 My door will always be open.
 But do it sooner rather than later so we can address the problem before it becomes a larger one.
 Make an appointment to see me.
 Thank you.